wendyh9/Personal-Projects/Average_Score/README.md

 ## Purpose and Learned Concepts
-This project allowed me to test my understanding of computer organizations through the use of assembly.
+This project allowed me to test my understanding of computer organization through the use of assembly.
 I was able to develop a clear sense of memory management and how values are assigned to certain registers by using MARS MIPS.

 ## Procedures of the Program
 <ol>